 Both approaches have their partisans.
 We’ll look at what they are, how they differ, and when one is better than the other.

 NetFlow was originally a feature of Cisco routers aimed at optimizing packet switching and ACL processing, and was found valuable for traffic monitoring.
-The successor to the NetFlow protocol is being standardized by the IETF as IPFIX (Internet Protocol Flow Information eXport).
 Several non-Cisco vendors also support NetFlow.

 NetFlow notes and reports on all IP (Internet Protocol) conversations passing through an interface.
 (At least, “all” was true originally; but see below about Sampled NetFlow.)
 NetFlow is stateful and works in terms of the abstraction called a flow: that is, a sequence of packets that constitutes a conversation between a source and a destination, analogous to a call or connection.